220328-Java-Full-Stack-AWS/Montrell-Story-P1/README.md

  - Connect your IDE with the database schema of your choice

 # Usage
--Images should look like below
+-Images should look like the below images:
 # Add User
 ![Add User](https://user-images.githubusercontent.com/15221031/168384107-ec6383f6-0d98-4fd2-b32d-f116c86992d2.png)